Skip to Main Content

 Aha doesn't want to delete items based on deletions in integrations - why not mark the items deleted in Aha?
 That way a user can see they are deleted, but they are still available?

-Walter Capitani about 3 years ago in Jira 0 Likely to implement
+Walter Capitani about 4 years ago in Jira 0 Shipped

 4 MERGED